-REGEN-006 (PROACT 1) is an ongoing Phase 3, randomized, blinded, bi-lateral kidney dose, sham control arm, controlled efficacy study of rilparencel in subjects with CKD caused by type 2 diabetes.
-The related study protocol has been amended and was submitted to the FDA in March 2024.
-The amendment updated the protocol to focus on a subset of patients with Stage 4 CKD (eGFR between 20 and 30 mL min/1.73m) and late Stage 3b CKD (eGFR between 30 and 35 mL min/1.73m) with accompanying albuminuria.
-We continue to expect PROACT 1 to resume in mid-2024.
+REGEN-006 (PROACT 1) is an ongoing Phase 3, randomized, blinded, bi-lateral kidney dose, sham control arm, controlled efficacy study of rilparencel in subjects with advanced kidney disease caused by type 2 diabetes.
+The related study protocol has been amended to focus on a subset of patients with Stage 4 CKD (eGFR between 20 and 30 mL/min/1.73m2) and late Stage 3b CKD (eGFR between 30 and 35 mL/min/1.73m2) with accompanying albuminuria (UACR between 300 and 5000 mg/g).
+PROACT 1 has resumed enrolling patients under the amended protocol.